Small energy companies

 The ultimate risk of choosing a small energy supplier is that it goes bust.
-This is what happened to GB Energy Supply in November 2016, Northern Ireland’s open Electric, Brighter World Energy and, more recently, Iresa.
+This is what has happened to several GB firms in the past year, including Economy Energy, Spark Energy, Extra Energy, and Iresa.

-But if your supplier does go under, you won’t be cut off.
+But if your supplier does go under, your gas and electricity won’t be cut off.
 Energy regulator Ofgem appoints a replacement gas or electricity supplier to take on the failed supplier’s customers.
 There’s a competitive process to decide which supplier this will be.

 This supplier doesn’t have to honour the customers’ tariff prices, but your credit balance is protected.
-When GB Energy Supply collapsed, Co-operative Energy took on its customers, and continued to run the GB brand.
+When Spark Energy collapsed, Ovo Energy took on its customers, and continued to run the Spark brand.
+Economy Energy's customers were also taken on by Ovo and its prepayment brand Boost.
 When Iresa went bust, Octopus Energy said it would honour the credit balance of both past and present customers.

 That said, several companies which were only big enough to feature in our survey for the first time this year were ranked very well by their customers.
+But you need to check which they are – because another newcomer was 2019’s lowest-rated firm.
 Find out who they are - see our best and worst energy companies.